Gears 5: Plot

-Four months later, Kait and Del go to an Outsider village located in the skeleton of the Riftworm to try to convince them to join the COG.
-The village chief, Kait's uncle Oscar, refuses, but they are suddenly attacked by the Swarm.
-Kait is captured by a Snatcher and experiences vivid visions of controlling the Swarm forces.
-She escapes the Snatcher but is unable to prevent Oscar's death which she witnesses through her visions.
-COG reinforcements then arrive to evacuate the village.
-Kait tells everybody about her visions, and Marcus recommends she head to the secret lab at New Hope to find answers, with Del joining her.
-At the lab, they find clues leading them to Mount Kadar, a former Locust stronghold.
+Four months later, Kait and Del go to an Outsider village located in the Riftworm's skeleton to convince them to join the COG.
+The village chief and Kait's uncle, Oscar Diaz, refuses.
+The village is suddenly attacked by the Swarm.
+Kait is captured by a Snatcher and experiences vivid visions of controlling the Swarm forces, compelled by the voice of the deceased Locust Queen, Myrrah.
+She escapes the Snatcher but is unable to prevent Oscar's death, which she witnesses through her visions.
+Kait tells Delta about her visions, and Marcus recommends she travel to New Hope, a secret lab Marcus previously investigated to find answers about the Locust.
+With Del joining her, they go to the lab and learn the facility used the children of Imulsion miners afflicted with Rustlung for genetic experiments.
+Among the children was a female subject immune to Imulsion's ill-effects and instead grew stronger.
+The other children were mutated with the DNA of indigenous creatures of the Hollow and transformed into chimeras called the Sires.
+Kait and Del later find clues leading them to Mount Kadar, the former Locust stronghold, where the scientists and subjects fled to after being shut down by the COG.

-Kait and Del reach another secret COG lab hidden beneath Mount Kadar.
-There, they find an AI construct of scientist Niles Samson, who explains that the Locust were the result of his experiments by hybridizing the DNA of Imulsion-infected children with the indigenous creatures of the Hollow.
-He also reveals that Queen Myrrah was a human immune to Imulsion, who could control the Locust due to her genetics being used to create them.
-However, when her newborn daughter Reyna, Kait's dead mother, was taken away by her father, Myrrah led the Locust to rebel against the scientists and gain their independence.
-Kait realizes that she is the next queen and demands to be separated from the Swarm's hivemind.
-Niles puts Kait in a special machine connected to a dormant Berserker called the Matriarch, which successfully severs Kait from the hivemind but also resurrects Reyna in the process, this having been Niles' true intention.
+Kait and Del locate a secret COG lab hidden beneath Kadar.
+They find an AI construct of scientist Niles Samson, who explains that the Locust were the result of his experiments by hybridizing Sire DNA with the embryonic stem cells of Myrrah, revealed to be the child at New Hope immune to Imulsion.
+Because her stem cells were used to create the Locust, she was able to control them through their hivemind.
+Myrrah later had a human daughter with one of the scientists, but he fled with their child.
+Niles lied to Myrrah that she was killed in the escape attempt, causing her to revolt and lead the Locust to become independent.
+The daughter is revealed to be Reyna, Kait's late mother.
+Kait realizes that the Swarm tried to make Reyna their queen, and now she is the next in line and demands to be separated from the Swarm's hivemind.
+Niles puts Kait in a brain-computer interface connected to a dormant Berserker called the Matriarch, the original Locust.
+He successfully severs Kait from the hivemind, but also resurrects Reyna in the process - this having been Niles' true intention.
 Niles is destroyed by the revived Matriarch, and Kait and Del kill it before escaping the facility.
-Realizing that Reyna is now the Swarm's queen, Kait reaffirms the COG's need to reactivate the Hammer of Dawn.
+Realizing that Reyna is now the Swarm's queen, Kait reaffirms the COG needs to reactivate the Hammer of Dawn.